openstack/releases/doc/source/newton/schedule.rst

 newton-2 milestone
 ------------------

-XXX is the newton-2 milestone window for projects following the `release:cycle-with-milestones`_ model.
+July 12-14 is the newton-2 milestone window for projects following the `release:cycle-with-milestones`_ model.

 .. _n-final-lib: